 Usually, you can trust a corporate check written to your business.
 When that check turns out to have insufficient funds, however, you may wonder what you can do about it.
 Retail businesses have long dealt with bad checks from customers, which may not be worth pursuing if they are for a small amount.
 When your customer is another business, however, the amount at issue is probably significant.
-At Law Offices of Alan M. Cohen LLC, we help our clients collect on commercial debt, including bad checks.
+At Law Offices of Alan M. Cohen & Associates LLC, we help our clients collect on commercial debt, including bad checks.
 You do have options for collection.
 Here are three ways you can collect on insufficient funds.

 Personal liability for a bad corporate check